Photo of Aaron Ettinger

 Associate Professor & Undergraduate Supervisor

 Aaron Ettinger specializes in International Relations and US foreign policy.
-His research focuses on continuity and change in US foreign policy in the post-Cold War era and its implications for world order.
+His research focuses on US foreign policy in the post-Cold War era and its implications for world order.
 His current SSHRC IDG funded project explores Canada-US relations during the Trump presidency.
-Recent published work covers a range of issues including US and Canadian foreign policy, and International Relations pedagogy.
+Recent published work covers a range of issues including US and Canadian foreign policy, sports and politics, and International Relations pedagogy.
 His research appears in International Studies Review, International Studies Perspectives, Survival, Security Dialogue, Millennium, International Journal, Canadian Foreign Policy Journal, Politics, Comparative Strategy, Cambridge Review of International Affairs, and International Journal of Sports Policy and Politics.

 In the classroom, his teaching programme embraces the “Global IR” agenda and its push for greater disciplinary inclusiveness and intellectual diversity.
-He teaches classes on a wide range of topis in world politics, including a popular first-year course on “world order in an age of crisis.”
-In 2021, he was awarded the Canadian Political Science Association Prize for Teaching Excellence.
+He teaches classes on a wide range of topics in world politics, including a popular first-year course on “world order in an age of crisis.”
+He is the recipient of many teaching awards including the 2021 the Canadian Political Science Association Prize for Teaching Excellence and the 2024 Carleton Faculty of Public Affairs Teaching Excellence prize.

 Before joining the Department of Political Science at Carleton, he taught at the University of Waterloo, Dalhousie University, and Queen’s University.